renesugar/k_elda_archive/docs/_BlueprintAPI.md

-# Quilt.js
+# Quilt.js API Documentation
-Documentation for quilt.js
+This section documents use of the Quilt JavaScript library, which is used to write blueprints.

 ## Container
 The Container object represents a container to be deployed.